mvakde/mvakde.github.io/blog/44-on-arc-1.md

   <span style = "text-align:center;"><figcaption>Performance on ARC-1 public eval.
 I only compare against models that do similar test time training</figcaption></span>
 </figure>

+## Why work on this?
+I think sample efficiency is the most important problem in AI today and I want to solve it.

+The intention behind this work is to (1) find the limits of sample efficiency when restricted to transformers and today's deep learning methods and (2) reduce costs so iteration is much faster and cheaper.

+ARC is a great benchmark to test this:
+- Very few samples (only a 1000 puzzles) in a high dimensional space
+- Its a metalearning benchmark, so each puzzle uses a different rule, with some common concepts
+- Very few priors needed: every concept needed in the eval set is present in the train set
+- It is incredibly easy for humans to solve, and accessible to even poor AI researchers
+- Benchmark is still unsaturated (for data efficiency, ignore LLMs and approaches that use tons of synthetic data or human inductive biases)

+Next, I'll work on new research ideas to break the limits.
+I intend to continue keeping the costs low so that anyone in the world can work on this.

 ## Changes since last time:
-This is just an upgrade to the previous model.
-The only major change is I don't train on input tokens anymore.
-Here are the links to the [technical details of the old model](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details) and the [full list of changes in this model](#full-list-of-changes)
+This mainly an upgrade to the previous model.
+One exception is that I don't train on input tokens anymore.
+You can read the [technical details of the old model](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi/#implementation-details) to understand how it works.
+Find the full list of changes [here](#full-list-of-changes)

 The biggest increases in scores were due to
 - modern architecture (SwiGlu instead of GELU, RMSnorm not layernorm, etc.)